AsyncRAT

 Enterprise T1105 Ingress Tool Transfer

-AsyncRAT has the ability to download files over SFTP.[4]
+AsyncRAT has the ability to download files including over SFTP.[5][4]

 Enterprise T1056 .001 Input Capture: Keylogging